Schofields Road upgrade and extension

 Schofields Road is currently a two-lane, rural road linking Windsor Road at Rouse Hill to Railway Terrace at Schofields.
 It forms a T-junction with Railway Terrace at its western end.

-When the upgrade is completed, Schofields Road would cross the Blacktown-Richmond rail line via an underpass and continue via South Street to link up to Richmond Road at Marsden Park.
+When the upgrade is completed, Schofields Road will cross underneath the Blacktown-Richmond rail line and continue along South Street to link up to Richmond Road at Marsden Park.

 Schofields Road is part of an enormous program of NSW Government roadwork that is being planned and delivered in the North West Priority Land Release Area to support new residential and industrial centres in the area, which will see more than 70,000 new homes built in the next 20 years.